faucetsdn/udmi/docs/udmis/class_overview.md

 UdmisComponent "1" *--> "dispatcher 1" MessageDispatcher
 ```

-The class structure of the UDMIS subsystem layers a set of business-logic (i.e. the UDMIS part) on top of
-common foundations for message handling and basic system facilities:
 * `ContainerBase`: Abstract class that provides system-wide common functionality for generic components, e.g. logging.
 * `MessagePipe`: Interface for other components that require a message pipe of some kind.
   * `MessageBase`: Abstract class providing common functionality for all message pipe implementations.